Pratyusha3Purdue/Air-Bnb-Price-Prediction-Model/README.md

 Dataset Overview:

-The dataset includes AirBnb data from two cities, New York and Chicago.
+The dataset includes AirBnb data from two cities, New York and Seatlle.
 The data is from 2010 till 2024, Covering the timeperiod before during and after Covid.

 Methodology: